Can You Substitute Fish Sauce for Dashi? These 3 are better

 We’ve all been there.
-We’re getting ready to prepare a meal only to find that we don’t have the ingredients we need.
+We’re getting ready to prepare a meal only to find that we don’t have the necessary ingredients.

-But with this one, you might not really know what to use instead.
-Do it wrong and it can totally ruin the flavor of your dish.
+But with this one, you might not know what to use instead.
+Do it wrong, and it can ruin the flavor of your dish.

 I’m talking about dashi and fish sauce here, and if you’re cooking Japanese cuisine and are out of fish sauce, you might wonder if dashi will do the trick or the other way around.

-Fish sauce has a completely different taste from dashi.
-While they can both provide a little umami for your dish, dashi, although it’s made with katsuobushi which are fermented fish flakes, doesn’t have that fishy and salty taste.
-In most dishes, you might want to try a substitute like soy sauce or oyster sauce.
+Fish sauce has a completely different taste than dashi.
+While both can provide umami for your dish, dashi, although made with katsuobushi fermented fish flakes, doesn’t have that fishy and salty taste.
+In most dishes, you’ll want to substitute with soy sauce or oyster sauce.

 I have some more suggestions and let’s look a little closer at the flavor you want to go for.